Friday October 29, 2010

 I find this diversity stuff dismaying.
 I want judges to be fair.
 But I don't care whether the judge looks like the blonde winner of a Nordic Large-Breasted Beauty Contest or is a member of an Earth, Wind and Fire tribute band.
 Or one of the Village People.
 I just want my judges to administer the law.
 And mete out justice.
 Stern justice, preferably, especially in the case of hardened criminals.

 Barbara Madsen also has a Facebook page - something which seems entirely too trendy for a Supreme Court Jurist.
-She also finds time to Twitter.
+She also has a Twitter account and finds time to Tweet.

 But ... fear not, Washington voters.
 There is an alternative.